TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Evaluation

-{\bf In-depth Component Performance Analysis.} We then evaluate the contribution factors of each component in our tiered pipeline design, with Table~\ref{table:breakdown_performance} detailing the performance breakdown of \SYS.
-The results are averaged across multiple runs, leading to decimal values.
-Specifically, the historical data-driven diagnosis (pipeline \#1) alone resolves 51.4\% of incidents, demonstrating the value of leveraging past incident data.
-When combined with the taxonomy-guided diagnosis (pipeline \#1 + \#2), the resolution rate increases significantly to 84.0\%, highlighting the importance of structured incident taxonomy.
-Finally, incorporating the exploration component (pipeline \#1 + \#2 + \#3) further boosts the resolution rate to 86.3\%, showcasing the benefits of adding an exploration stage to provide users with suggestions when the previous two pipelines fail.
-These results emphasize the effectiveness of each component in our tiered pipeline design, with each stage contributing to the overall diagnostic performance of \SYS.
+{\bf Performance Across Incident Categories.} To comprehensively assess \SYS's effectiveness, we conduct a category-wise performance analysis as shown in Figure~\ref{fig:breakdown_categories_performance}.
+While \SYS achieves strong Precision, Recall, and Micro-F1 scores in most categories, its performance significantly degrades for user-related incidents.
+This limitation stems from inherent biases in the incident collection methodology: these collected ``user-related'' incidents predominantly represent errors triggered by internal infrastructure components (e.g., deployment scripts or configuration APIs) during user operations.
+Although these incidents contain infrastructure-originated error messages, their root causes are actually user-side operational errors.
+This semantic mismatch between observed symptoms (infrastructure errors) and underlying causes (user actions) causes \SYS to incorrectly prioritize infrastructure-level root causes, thereby reducing its effectiveness on user-related cases.

-{\bf Handling Unseen Incidents.} To evaluate the accuracy of \SYS when encountering unseen incidents, we simulate scenarios where certain labels are not available in the taxonomy.
-This simulation is achieved by manually removing specific labels from the taxonomy and measuring the diagnostic accuracy before and after removal.
-The results are summarized in Table~\ref{table:unseen_incidents_perfromance}.
-For simple cases like \texttt{infoROM corruption} and \texttt{illegal memory access}, \SYS can still achieve 75\% and 93.75\% accuracy, respectively, even after label removal, showing its ability to handle simple unseen incidents.
-However, for complex cases, such as \texttt{Host VM CUDA version mismatch}, accuracy drops from 42.5\% to 0\%, highlighting the system's difficulty with highly interdependent failures when critical labels are unavailable.
-These results demonstrate \SYS's robustness for simple cases but also reveal its limitations in handling complex, domain-specific issues without explicit guidance.
+{\bf In-depth Component Performance Analysis.} To quantify component contributions, we perform a granular evaluation of the tiered pipeline architecture.
+As detailed in Table~\ref{table:breakdown_performance}, the standalone historical data-driven diagnosis component (Pipeline \#1) addresses 51.4\% of incidents, demonstrating the foundational value of leveraging past incident data for new incidents.
+By augmenting this with taxonomy-guided diagnosis (Pipeline \#1 + \#2), we observe a 32.6 percentage point increase in resolution rate (from 51.4\% to 84.0\%), validating the indispensable role of structured reasoning in improving diagnostic precision.
+The full \SYS design (Pipeline \#1 + \#2 + \#3) further improves performance to 86.3\%, with the 2.3-point gain attributable to the exploration stage.
+These results validate the cumulative efficacy of our tiered design, where each component provides complementary enhancements to \SYS's overall diagnostic capability.